Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 > [![Install uYouPlus on Windows](https://yt-embed.herokuapp.com/embed?v=WgYmFMTZ6ho)](https://www.youtube.com/watch?v=WgYmFMTZ6ho "Install uYouPlus on Windows")

 ### ☞ Now head to [Install uYouPlus!](#install-uyouplus)
 ***

+## 🐧 Linux
+### AltServer-Linux
+- AltServer doesn't support Linux by default.
+Thanks [@NyaMisty](https://twitter.com/MiscMisty) to port AltServer to Linux.
+As far as I know, this is the only sideload tool that supports Linux OS.
+AltServer-Linux is open source and you can see its source code here: https://github.com/NyaMisty/AltServer-Linux
+- Since Linux is not my main OS, I'm afraid I can't help you much.
+However, if Linux is your main OS, I'm sure you know how to configure it properly.
+- Note that you may need to compile from the source to build the latest version of AltServer-Linux.

+### AltServer-LinuxGUI
+- If you prefer GUI mode rather than CLI mode, [@powenn](https://twitter.com/powen00hsiao) made a GUI version of AltServer-Linux: https://github.com/powenn/AltServer-LinuxGUI

+***
 # Install uYouPlus